DougTheDruid/SoT-Python-Offset-Finder/README.md

 assistance with the code, please reach out at the below discord community server.

 ## How to Use
-Clone this repo, then within the folder created, load in the current SoT SDK into an "SDK" folder, ensure the `offset_finder.py` global variables are pointing to the correct paths (at the top of the file), and simply "run" the offset finder script.
+Clone this repo, then within the folder created, load in the current SoT SDK into an "SDK" folder if it is not up to date,  ensure the `offset_finder.py` global variables are pointing to the correct paths (at the top of the file), and simply "run" the offset finder script.

 As you develop your version of the framework further, you can update the dictionary being built in this file to automatically pull the offsets you are utilizing.
 You will primarily utilize the three SDK files